datacamp-content/courses-introduction-to-shell/chapter5.md

 because the `history` command itself will be in the list.)

 `@hint`
-Remember that redirection with `>` comes at the end of the seuqence of piped commands.
+Remember that redirection with `>` comes at the end of the sequence of piped commands.

 `@solution`
 ```{shell}